chiragsahujiDev001/JS-important-concepts/javascript_core_roadmap.md

         }
       }
       ```
-      7.Prevent losing this when passing functions as references
+      7. Prevent losing this when passing functions as references
       ```js
       const obj = {
         x: 100,